 A Load of Loyalty Bunkum

 If you work in or around the marketing and customering fields, you’ll no doubt have been accosted with all kinds of hot takes on loyalty.
-Almost always, they come from someone trying to sell you something, or someone who is part of a group that has strong “beliefs”.
+Almost always, they come from someone trying to sell you something, or someone who is part of a group with strong ‘beliefs.

 Invariably, they’ll attempt to wrap their narrative under the guise of “research”.
-It’s not of course, it’s product (or service) marketing, but you’re not supposed to notice.
-Case in point, a recent report from a consultancy practice, trotted out the same very familiar claims about loyalty that you’ve no doubt become accustomed to over the years.
+It’s not, of course.
+It’s product (or service) marketing, but you’re not supposed to notice.
+There are multiple cases that illustrate the point, which invariably trot out the all-too-common familiar claims about loyalty that you’ve no doubt become accustomed to over the years.

 Actuals.

+Nevertheless, many such reports ask us to believe that consumers are not only aware of nascent industry topics, but that they have opinions about them!
+We’re asked to accept that as people go about their busy lives, they think about brands, channels, chatbots, loyalty programs, the cloud, “experiences”, and their own patterns of consumption behaviour and decision making.
 We’ve written about ‘agenda-based research’ elsewhere in these articles.
-Many such reports ask us to believe that consumers are not only aware of nascent industry topics, but that they have opinions about them!
-We are asked to accept that as people go about their busy lives, they think about brands, channels, chatbots, loyalty programs, the cloud, “experiences”, and their own patterns of consumption behavior and decision making.
-We’re also asked to accept these surveys as a definitive source of credible data, on equal or superior footing to empirical research.

-But it’s not just vested interests with convenient beliefs and off-base narratives.
-Large parts of the digital, martech, and CX fraternity will tell you that loyalty is about “emotion” and “customer connection” etc. They too are wrong.
+But it’s not just vested interests with convenient beliefs and sales narratives.
+Large parts of the digital, martech, and CX fraternity will tell you that loyalty is primarily about “emotion” and “customer connection” etc. They too are wrong.

 There are few topics so routinely accosted by misinformation than loyalty, so we’ll give you the broad-brush strokes of the subject.